adamgilroy22/retro-reboot/README.md

 - As a site user I want to be able to see a running total of the items in my basket so that I can manage my spending and know what to expect at the checkout. `(MUST HAVE)`
 - As a site user I want to be able to checkout with a card payment so that I can place an order for the items in my basket. `(MUST HAVE)`
 - As a site user I want to be able to receive an order confirmation email after I purchase from the shop so that I can have a record of what I've purchased in my email inbox. `(SHOULD HAVE)`
-- As a site user I want to be able to apply discount codes in the checkout so that I can receive a discount on my purchase.
+- As a site user I want to be able to apply discount codes in the checkout so that I can receive a discount on my purchase. `(COULD HAVE)`

 ### EPIC 4: Site User Accounts

 - As a site user I want to be able to create an account on the site so that I can save my billing and shipping details and see a history of my purchases on my account. `(MUST HAVE)`
-- As a registered site user I want to be able to add products to a wish list so that I can keep a collection of items I am interested in buying in the future.
+- As a registered site user I want to be able to add products to a wish list so that I can keep a collection of items I am interested in buying in the future. `(COULD HAVE)`
 - As a registered user I want to be able to edit the details saved to my account so that I can keep my details up to date. `(SHOULD HAVE)`

 ### EPIC 5: Blog

-- As a site user I want to be able to view blog posts on the website so that I can read any posts I feel are relevant to me.
+- As a site user I want to be able to view blog posts on the website so that I can read any posts I feel are relevant to me. `(COULD HAVE)`
-- As a site admin I want to be able to create blog posts from the front end so that I can share information with site visitors.
+- As a site admin I want to be able to create blog posts from the front end so that I can share information with site visitors. `(COULD HAVE)`
-- As a site admin I want to be able to edit existing blog posts so that I can ensure that posts are up to date and relevant without having to create them from scratch in case of error.
+- As a site admin I want to be able to edit existing blog posts so that I can ensure that posts are up to date and relevant without having to create them from scratch in case of error. `(COULD HAVE)`
-- As a site admin I want to be able to delete existing blog posts so that I can remove any unwanted posts from the site.
+- As a site admin I want to be able to delete existing blog posts so that I can remove any unwanted posts from the site. `(COULD HAVE)`

 ### EPIC 6: Site Admin